 In the end, you should see a screen like the one shown below.
 It indicates the process of signing up has been completed successfully.

-Create Local Account in Windows 8.1
+Create Local Account in Windows 11

 Microsoft warns – If you create a local account, you’ll need a separate account for each PC you use.
-None of your settings will be synced between the Windows 8.1 PCs you use, and you won’t get the benefits of connecting your PC to your files, settings, apps, and services online in the cloud and accessible from anywhere.
+None of your settings will be synced between the Windows PCs you use, and you won’t get the benefits of connecting your PC to your files, settings, apps, and services online in the cloud and accessible from anywhere.

-Assuming you are on the ‘How this Person will Sign Up’ Screen, look for the link “Sign in without a Microsoft account.”
+In Windows 8.1, assuming you are on the ‘How this Person will Sign Up’ Screen, look for the link “Sign in without a Microsoft account.”

 On being directed to a new screen, hit ‘Local Account’ tab.

 Now, with the procedure to create your Microsoft Account skipped, you can go ahead and create a local account, similar to the one you created in previous Windows version.
-Enter your local account credentials and you should be done in seconds.
+Enter your local account credentials, and you should be done in seconds.
 You will have created a new Local account that you can log into instead of your Microsoft account.

 Hope this clarifies things.